 In the heart of LA sits Griffith Park, home to the LA Zoo, Griffith Observatory, the Hollywood Sign, miles of hiking trails through urban wilderness, and the Batcave.
 That’s right- the original Batcave from the 1960s tv show Batman starring Adam West is in Griffith Park and you can visit it for yourself!

-Officially known as Bronson Caves, these caves are a set of man-made caves and tunnels in Griffith Park that has been used in countless movies and television shows throughout the decades.
-The caves were created by Union Rock company in the early 1900s who had a rock quarry in Bronson Canyon.
+Officially known as Bronson Caves, the caves were created by Union Rock company in the early 1900s who had a rock quarry in Bronson Canyon.

 Feel free to walk around inside.
 You won’t need any special equipment to explore this fun, California cave filled with history.
 Little House on the Prairie, The Lone Ranger, Star Trek: Yoyager, and Wonder Woman are among the shows that have used Bronson Caves as a filming location.